 - Virtual School for Looked After Children

-The School runs an active School Council to which students are invited to express their views.
-This group of elected young people meets regularly and communicates views/concerns of pupils across the School back to senior members of staff.
+The School runs an active School Council, to which students are invited to express their views.
+This group of elected young people meets regularly and communicates views/concerns of students across the School back to senior members of staff.

 Throughout the school we have a number of staff members who are qualified mental health first aiders.